Questions or concerns? Come to the weekly drop-in SENCO Surgery - Thursdays 3:20pm - 4:00pm

 Young Carers who are registered with the St Helens Carers Centre could receive additional support.

-If you would like to discuss what support might be out there, or would like to let us know about a Young Carer in your family please don’t hesitate to contact Mrs Mills at school.
+If you would like to discuss what support might be out there, or would like to let us know about a Young Carer in your family please don’t hesitate to contact Mrs Bagdonavicius at school.

 Alternatively you could contact the St Helens Carers Centre direct: